TAX NOTICE

 (For Payments From a Designated Roth Account)

-You are receiving this notice because all or a portion of a payment you are receiving from your employer’s qualified retirement plan (the “Plan”) is eligible to be rolled over to a Roth IRA or designated Roth account in an employer plan.
-This notice is intended to help you decide whether to do a rollover.
+You are receiving this notice because you are eligible to receive a payment from your employer’s qualified retirement plan (the “Plan”) that you can transfer (roll over) to a Roth IRA or designated Roth account in an employer plan.
+This notice is intended to help you decide whether to roll over the payment (or some portion of it).

 GENERAL INFORMATION ABOUT ROLLOVERS